 - Sell your website.
 Popular platforms include Flippa, Empire Flippers, We Buy Websites, and FE International.

 Even More Ways To Monetize Your Website

 Want more ways to monetize a website?
-Below are some uncommon and out-of-the-box strategies to make money:
+Here are some uncommon and out-of-the-box monetization strategies mentioned below:

 - Rent your pixel audience for retargeting.
 When you “repixel”, you allow other businesses to target your site visitors with ads.
 The trick is to find brands with the same target demographic but who aren’t competitors.
 For example, if you run a blog on fitness, you might rent your pixel to sports stores, gyms, supplement sellers, and the like.

 - Create a membership website.
 A membership website is a site that delivers premium content to subscribed users on a regular basis.
-It’s kind of like a paywall, except you have to keep providing useful and valuable content to maintain your income.
-If you can’t set up a membership website, consider a similar third-party platform like Patreon.
+It’s kind of like a paywall, except you have to keep providing useful and valuable content to maintain your recurring income.
+If you can’t set up membership sites, consider a similar third-party platform like Patreon.

 - Offer consulting services.
 Consulting can bring in income while you wait for your other revenue streams to turn a profit.
 If you’re an expert in something, there will be people who are interested in hiring you as a consultant.

 - Set up events.
 Conferences take a lot of work to set up, but they can also be a huge profit driver.
 You can earn money from admission/ticket sales, booth rentals, merchandise, and more.